 Driving While Intoxicated (DWI) Punishments

-There’s no doubt that Texas’ reputation as a “law and order” state applies when it comes to Driving While Impaired (“DWI”, referred to in some states as driving under the influence).
-In Texas, you can be charged with DWI if you are either visibly impaired or your blood alcohol concentration (BAC) is above .08% while you are operating a vehicle.
+There’s no doubt that Texas’ reputation as a “law and order” state applies when it comes to Driving While Impaired (referred to in some states as a DUI).
+In Texas, you can be charged with DWI if you are either visibly impaired or your blood alcohol content (BAC) is above .08% while you are operating a vehicle.
 Unlike in some States, merely being at the wheel of a motor vehicle and being intoxicated is sufficient – you need not be actually moving at the time.
 There’s also a “zero tolerance” rule for drivers under 21 years of age; that is, having any detectable level of alcohol in the blood can lead to a DWI charge.

 If you’re convicted or plead guilty, the penalties are severe for even a first offense.
 Texas has some of the toughest DWI laws in the United States.
 As set forth on the chart below, the penalties increase significantly for second and subsequent convictions.
 Unlike in some states in which prior convictions are ignored after a certain number of years, in Texas they stay on your record for life.